Why are electric cars so expensive? Electric cars today

 4. Electric car servicing and maintenance cost

-You may want to read it - Do Electric Cars Need an MOT?
+You might want to read this: Do Electric Cars Need an MOT?
+(Spoiler: they do.)

 5. The electric car belongs to a higher car insurance group

-6. Electric cars are exempted from road tax
+6. Electric cars are no longer exempt from road tax

 7. Hybrid cars have better fuel economy

-8. Cost to charge an electric motor per kilowatt (kw)
+8. Cost to charge an electric car per kilowatt-hour (kWh)

 9. Fast and easy financing for an electric car